ericwindmill/ericwindmill.com/_posts/articles/2017-08-24-css-layout.md

 ### `position`

-The logical next step in understanding layouts, then, is understanding the `position` property.
+The next step in understanding layouts, then, is understanding the `position` property.
 The position property is basically used to define **exactly** where you want an element to be.
 Using different values for this property, you can set the position relative to its containing element, or to the browser window.
 The position element allows you to make something stick to the window, and doesn't respect scroll.
 It also allows to create complete overlays and cool features like parallax.

-I use `position` a lot, but with great power comes great repsonsibility.
+The most important thing to remember about positioning is that it effects the flow of the document.
+If you position something absolutly or fixed, it's removed from the normal flow and basically sits above the rest of your content.
+So, if the content around the element changes, the element itself won't.
+And vise versa.

 The values that `position` accetps are:
 * static